Health & Wellness provides services, education, and support to help you communicate authentically and assertively.

 Individual Wellness Coaching

 Learning how to be an effective communicator is essential to emotional health and managing stress.
-We offer individual sessions with Certified Health and Wellness Coaches, Shannon Seiferth and Dawn Zitney.
+We offer individual wellness coaching sessions with Well-Being Educator/Counselors, Shannon Seiferth, MS, CHWC and Dawn Zitney, MEd, CWHC, RYT-200.

 - All visits are confidential